-The Miami Dolphins' nearly two-month search for a veteran offensive tackle will end with the team signing Tyson Clabo.
+The Miami Dolphins' nearly two-month long search for a veteran offensive tackle will end with the team signing Tyson Clabo.

 Clabo's agent, Chad Speck, announced the impending transaction on Twitter.